Cubs, Nationals Game 4 Weather Outlook

 The steadier rain over the past 18 hours will move out of the area, but there is still a chance of drizzle when the Cubs’ Jake Arrieta is scheduled to throw the first pitch at 3:08 p.m, CBS 2 meteorologist Megan Glaros said.

 More significantly, the wind will be blowing into the ballpark from the northeast at anywhere from 15 to 30 miles per hour this afternoon–making the long ball less of a factor.
-The Nationals are starting pitcher Tanner Roark.
-Their ace, Stephen Strasburg, is suffering from illness and sitting this one out, according to Manager Dusty Baker.
+The Nationals reportedly will start their ace Stephen Strasburg after yesterday saying Tanner Roark would take the mound.
+Strasburg had been under the weather, according to Manager Dusty Baker.

+As of 11 a.m., the Nationals had not confirmed a switch in starting pitchers.

 Temperatures at game time will be around 60 degrees.